marmos91/wad-challenge/README.md

 ```
 Decrypting it you will access the final stage of the challenge and light up the IoT device.

-You can use **any programming language** you prefer to complete the challenge.
+You can use **any programming language** you prefer to complete this stage.

 ## The algorithm
 The algorithm used to encyrpt the message was a block cipher with the following rules: